udonthavemotion/zmrebrand/OneDrive/Desktop/zeromotionmarketing-main (1)/zeromotionmarketing-main/zeromotion-site/docs/active/technical/PRICING_GATE_AUDIT/03_COPY_SYSTEM.md

 ```
 We get it—nobody likes forms.
 But here's why we ask:

 Every Louisiana business is different.
-A roofing company in Houma needs different marketing than a retail shop in Thibodaux.
+A roofing company in Houma needs different automation than a retail shop in Thibodaux.
 By answering 3 quick questions, we can show you:
 ✅ Exactly what you'll pay (no hidden fees)
 ✅ What ROI to expect based on businesses like yours
 ✅ A custom roadmap to hit your goals